involveMINT/iMPublic/ladr/0003-local-saving.md

 ## Decision

-After careful consideration, we decided to implement local saving to save poi forms.
+After careful consideration, we decided to implement local saving to save poi forms, which saves form fields in the browser.

 ## Justification